arduino/docs-content/content/software/app-lab/5.bricks/1.about-bricks/about-bricks.md

 ## What is a Brick?

-A **Brick** is a pre-configured service or Docker container that runs on the UNO Q's Linux environment.
+A **Brick** is a pre-configured service or Docker container that runs on the board's Linux environment.
 Each Brick provides a specific set of capabilities that your Python script (`main.py`) can interact with through a high-level API.

 ## How Bricks Work